These days, there are an increasing number of reasons why a U.S. citizen may research “moving to Europe from USA.”

 If you’re moving to Europe with a spouse, they may need their own work authorization to obtain employment.

-If you have children, you will need to decide between enrolling them in a local school or an international school.
+If you are moving abroad with children, you will need to decide between enrolling them in a local school or an international school.
 Both options come with a laundry list of pros and cons, each of which will look a little different depending on a family’s specific needs and priorities.

 Do you have aging parents or young adult children who will stay in the U.S.?
 The COVID-19 pandemic taught us that both visas and contingency plans were important to have in place when living abroad.